 To date, we have funded our operations primarily through private placements of our equity securities, upfront and expense reimbursement payments received from our collaborators and from our recently completed initial public offering, or IPO, in April 2020.
-We expect our expenses to increase in connection with our ongoing activities, particularly as we initiate the Phase 2 clinical trials of KER-050, complete the Phase 1 clinical trial of KER-047, initiate the Phase 2 clinical trials of KER-047, advance KER-012 into clinical development and initiate later-stage clinical development, and continue to research, develop and initiate clinical trials of any other future product candidates.
+We expect our expenses to increase in connection with our ongoing activities, particularly as we initiate the Phase 2 clinical trials of KER-050, complete our expanded Phase 1 clinical trial of KER-047, initiate the Phase 2 clinical trials of KER-047, advance KER-012 into clinical development and initiate later-stage clinical development, and continue to research, develop and initiate clinical trials of any other future product candidates.
 In addition, if we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 Furthermore, we expect to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate our product development programs or any future commercialization efforts.

-At March 31, 2020, we had \$54.5 million in cash and cash equivalents.
-We expect that our existing cash and cash equivalents as of March 31, 2020, together with the net proceeds from our April 2020 IPO of approximately \$99.8 million, will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2022.
+At June 30, 2020, we had \$144.7 million in cash and cash equivalents.
+We expect that our existing cash and cash equivalents as of June 30, 2020 will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2022.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 Our future capital requirements for KER-050, KER-047, KER-012 or our other preclinical programs will depend on many factors, including: